The Benefits of ISO 9001

 "Our quest for continual improvement means that upgrading to the new ISO 9001:2015 will be easy.
 The revised version takes a risk-based approach, which was sorely lacking in the existing one.
 The new standard should help minimize our business risk although risk is already covered in our present system in two broad areas: delivery and product quality.
 We are already taking action to implement the new ISO 9001 requirements and, with the API audit of our Anjar facility in full swing, our existing QMS documentation is under revision."

 "I feel sure that all global organizations will profit from upgrading to ISO 9001:2015.
-And if I may venture a suggestion, employee training should be the focus of attention for all companies transitioning to the new standard, in order to embed the benefits at the zero ground level."
+And if I may venture a suggestion, employee training on documentation requirements should be the focus of attention for all companies transitioning to the new standard, in order to embed the benefits at the zero ground level."

 ISO 9001:2015